11 Absurdly Awesome Inventions

 5. “Wearable device for feeding and observing birds”

 As long as you’re okay with hanging a few birdfeeders from your dome, you can get a front row seat to all the action.
 David Leslie patented the contraption in 1999.
 Apparently, it’s also handy for butterfly hunting.

 6. “Graffiti prevention apparatus”

 Henry Hunt called graffiti “an assault on the visual pleasures of man.”
-So in 1997, he patented a system that could kill the career of any wannabe Banksy.
+So in 1997, he patented a system [PDF] that could kill the career of any wannabe Banksy.
 When a vandal approaches a potential canvas, a sensor embedded in the wall activates a magnetic field to repel the paint.
-The problem?
-Spray paint isn’t magnetic.
+There was one issue, though: Spray paint isn’t magnetic.

 7. “Motorcycle Safety Apparel”

 Dismayed by how dangerous motorcycle crashes can be, Dan Kincheloe patented an inflatable safety suit in 1987.
 Basically an airbag for your body, the suit has an “umbilical cord” that connects to a supply of compressed gas.
 When a biker flies off, a shorter pull cord snaps that rapidly inflates the suit.
 Pro?
 It could save your life.
 Con?
 You’ll look like the Stay Puft Marshmallow Man.